batxes/4Cin/README.md

     Example: python run_genome_sampling.py

 6 - run "src/GenomeAnalysis.py" to get a subset of all the models.
 The best models ordered by the IMP scoring function are gathered and also makes a superposition of all those models.
 The models are very likely to be mirror image of other models, getting two populations of models.
     Take into account that we need to tweak the std_dev and the cut_of_percentage under [AnalysisValues].
+In my essays, I have seen that getting a 10-15% of the population and setting a 15% restraints fulfillment works well.
     Example: python src/GenomeAnalysis.py config.ini

 7 - run "GenomeClustering.py" to get populations of best models depending on the similarity of the RMSD.